 Now, I’m no expert on the CDT, but so far the word of the trail is “intentionality”.

 Everyday decisions about route finding, food, water, timing when to hit landmarks, and camping spots have drastic implications due to the rugged, rural landscape.

 People are constantly digging into their past experiences to help avoid disaster, but as usual, adaptation is king.

 There is no “riding on the wave of the trail community” and no time for “walking meditation” if you don’t want to get lost.

 In New Mexico, more time is spent with cattle than human beings.

 But through all the intensity and isolation of the CDT, I’ve found peace.
 I feel more self-reliant than ever before, which has really put the “thru-hiker entitlement” in perspective.
 I’m not out here for anyone but myself, and the CDT forces that down your throat.

 I’m here to feel.

-I want to be aware of my place in nature and walk lightly though it, feeding off of the raw energy and passing it on to anyone or thing I meet.
+I want to be aware of my place in nature and walk lightly through it, feeding off of the raw energy and passing it on to anyone or anything I meet.

-In my opinion, the CDT is the poorly marked path to enlightenment.
+In my opinion, the CDT is a poorly marked path to enlightenment.